4. Programming the Chip#

 > cir_to_connections -i 3stage_RO_8x_vdd_10_vss_9.cir -o connections_3stage_RO_8x_vdd_10_vss_9.json`

-We can generate the connections json file from a schematic or create it manually in a text editor.
+You can also create the connections json file manually in a text editor.

-Then we translate it into a bitstream and clock file:
+Then we translate the connections file into a bitstream and clock file:

 > connections_to_bitstream -i connections_3stage_RO_8x_vdd_10_vss_9.json -o 3stage_RO_8x_vdd_10_vss_9.txt